 Hand Holds, Steps, and Deck Plates.
-Remove all ice and snow from hand holds, steps, and deck plates.
+Remove all ice and snow from hand holds, steps, and deck plates which you must use to enter the cab or to move about the vehicle.
 This will reduce the danger of slipping.

 Radiator Shutters and Winterfront.
 Remove ice from the radiator shutters.
 Make sure the winterfront is not closed too tightly.
 If the shutters freeze shut or the winterfront is closed too much, the engine may overheat and stop.